What are Business Credit and Loans All About?

 There is one way you can offer business loans in these states without needing to qualify and pay for your license.
 If you are working with a company like Credit Suite, you won’t need a license though because you aren’t the one working directly with the lenders, the Finance Officers are.

 #4 There are A Lot of Loans to Choose From

 On this page you can scroll down and find a list of many of the top programs available today.
-You can also watch the video below introducing even more programs, and providing details on qualification and terms.

 #3 Offering Business Credit as well as Loans is a Must

 A survey conducted by Manta and Nav in 2017 found that 72% of business owners do not know their business credit scores.
 So that makes it one of the best-kept secrets in the business financing world.

 Conventional loans are tricky because applicants need good credit, collateral, and cash flow to get approvals.
 This is why alternative lending has become so popular.
 But even with almost all alternative lending options, a borrower will still need to have at least one of those to get an approval.